dport96/ITM352/morea/130.Assignment1/experience-Assignment1.md

 *   Inventing and implementing a complete information system
 *   Building a reasonable user interface
-*   Processing user input
+*   Processing user input and generating responses on a server
+*   Using the service as a dynamic information service
 *   Interpreting and following development requirements

 **Note:** You will not need to provide the actual products/services.
 However, you should build your application as if it will be used for this!

 _The main requirements for this assignment are the following:_

-1. Use arrays (of objects) to display items in a table.
+*  Use arrays (of objects) to display items and quantities available in a table.
 *  Use forms to process information.
 *  Allow users to select and process multiple products/services.

 **Getting Started:** You can either choose to create a project on your own that meets the above requirements or you can follow the step-by-step guide below to help you create the project.